-Virginia's vaccination rate for children has fluctuated in recent years within a range of 65 to 82 percent.
+Virginia's vaccination rate for children has fluctuated in recent years, within a range of 70 to 82 percent.
 The state has taken steps to improve the vaccination rate by mandating vaccinations for students entering both kindergarten and college, and by putting Healthy Virginians and the federal Healthy People programs in place.
-In contrast, immunization rates for adults 65 and older have generally increased, helping keep potentially deadly illnesses under better control in our senior populations.
+But child immunization rates have dropped again and rates for adults 65 and older have also decreased, putting both populations at increased risk for serious illness.

 Why is This Important?

 Immunizations work by mobilizing the body's natural defenses against disease.
 They can prevent disability and death from certain diseases and can help control the spread of infections within communities.
 Vaccines now control diseases that once spread quickly and killed thousands.